 Power Apps includes a powerful set of functions for filtering, sorting, and shaping tables of data in a canvas app: Filter, Sort, and AddColumns functions to name just a few.
 With these functions, you can provide your users with focused access to the information they need.
 For those with a database background, using these functions is the equivalent of writing a database query.

-The key to building efficient apps is to minimize the amount of data that needs to be brought to your device.
-Perhaps only a handful of records from a sea of millions are needed, or a single aggregate value can represent thousands of records.
+The key to building efficient apps is to minimize the amount of data that must be brought to your device.
+Perhaps you need only a handful of records from a sea of million, or a single aggregate value can represent thousands of records.
 Or perhaps only the first set of records can be retrieved, and the rest brought in as the user gestures that they want more.
-Being focused can dramatically reduce the processing power, memory, and network bandwidth needed by your app, resulting in snappier response times for your users, even on phones connected via a cellular network.
+Being focused can dramatically reduce the processing power, memory, and network bandwidth that your app needs, resulting in snappier response times for your users, even on phones connected via a cellular network.

 Working with large data sets requires using data sources and formulas that can be delegated.
-It is the only way to keep your app performing well and ensure users can access all the information they need.
-Take heed of blue-dot suggestions that flag places where delegation is not possible.
-If you're working with small data sets (less than 500 records), you can use any data source and formula as processing can be done locally if the formula cannot be delegated.
+It's the only way to keep your app performing well and ensure users can access all the information they need.
+Take heed of delegation warnings that identify places where delegation isn't possible.
+If you're working with small data sets (fewer than 500 records), you can use any data source and formula because the app can process data locally if the formula can't be delegated.

 Delegable data sources

 The next step is to use only those formulas that can be delegated.
 Included here are the formula elements that could be delegated.
 However, every data source is different, and not all of them support all of these elements.
-Check for blue-dot suggestions in your particular formula.
+Check for delegation warnings in your particular formula.

 These lists will change over time.
 We're working to support more functions and operators with delegation.

-Within the Filter and LookUp functions, the following can be used with columns of the table to select the appropriate records:
+Within the Filter and LookUp functions, you can use these with columns of the table to select the appropriate records: